wpmetabox/docsv2/docs/tutorials/create-custom-404-page-with-bricks.md

 Therefore, in this practice, we will use the following tools:

-First, we need [Meta Box plugin](https://wordpress.org/plugins/meta-box/) to have a framework to create custom fields.
+* [Meta Box plugin](https://wordpress.org/plugins/meta-box/) to have a framework to create custom fields.
 It’s available on [wordpress.org](https://wordpress.org/plugins/meta-box/).

-Besides, for the advanced features for custom fields, we need some Meta Box extensions:

 * [MB Settings Page](https://metabox.io/plugins/mb-settings-page/): to create a settings page to input the 404 page’s information;
 * [Meta Box Builder](https://metabox.io/plugins/meta-box-builder/): to have a UI on the backend to create the custom fields visually;
 * [Meta Box Group](https://metabox.io/plugins/meta-box-group/) (optional): to organize custom fields into the group.
-In this case, they are the labels and URLs of the buttons.
+In this case, they are the labels and URLs of the buttons;

-You can install them individually or just use **Meta Box AIO**.

-Lastly, and obviously, we use **Bricks** to build the page.
+* **Bricks**: to build the page.

 Now, let’s start!

-## Creating a new settings page
+## 1. Creating a new settings page

 Since the 404 page is not a specific page as usual, we’ll use a settings page to include all the content of the page.